-How Not To Get Robbed
+How Not To Get Robbed in Barcelona

-- Don’t take a lot of cash with you.
+Don’t take a lot of cash with you.
 I know it sounds quite obvious but seriously, just don’t.
 Also, if you haven’t heard of Revolut yet, get it here.
 It will make your travel spending so much easier and cost-effective, no cash and ridiculous currency exchange and bank fees involved.

-- Adding to that, don’t take a lot of anything with you.
+Adding to that, don’t take a lot of anything with you.
 Travel extra light so if this happens, you have less stuff to steal.
 And most definitely don’t take any items of sentimental value (goodbye forever my Black Sabbath t-shirt from their last tour ever - I’m still mourning my loss)

-And lastly, of course it sucks.
-But you have to remind yourself that worse things have happened to better people and really there are way more awful places to be broke than Barcelona.
-So in the end put it all down to experience, take whatever you have left from your savings, grab a few tins of Estrella and head to Barcelonetta for some stress soothing well deserved beach and beer time.
+Lastly, of course it sucks, really bad.
+We had to remind ourselves that worse things have happened and there are way more awful places to be broke than Barcelona.
+So in the end, all you can do is write it all down to experience, take whatever you have left from your savings, grab a few tins of Estrella and head to Barcelonetta for some stress soothing, well-deserved beach and beer time.

 Above all, don’t let it ruin your whole trip because there is still so much left to see.
 Stupid, bad breaks happen and if you have learned anything from this experience, you will know better next time.